saveenr/usql-tutorial/ch09/user-defined-aggregators.md

 ## Recursive Aggregators

-If the operation in your is associative \(https://en.wikipedia.org/wiki/Associative\_property\) then you should mark your aggregator with an attribute to indicate that the USAgg is "recursive" \(a.k.a "associative" \).
+If the operation in your is associative \(https://en.wikipedia.org/wiki/Associative\_property\) then you should mark your aggregator with an attribute to indicate that the UDAgg is "recursive" \(a.k.a "associative" \).
 This will improve the performance substantially of your U-SQL script has to aggregate a lot of data with your UDAgg because the UDAgg can be parallelized.